 Headquartered in Grand Blanc, Michigan, Dort Federal Credit Union’s field of membership (FOM) is residency based, with individuals who live, work, worship, attend school, or volunteer in the Michigan counties of Genesee, Lapeer, or Shiawassee, or in Livingston County’s Deerfield and Tyrone Townships, eligible for membership.

-Immediate family members (spouse, child, parent, sibling, grandparent, grandchild, including step- and adoptive) of current Dort FCU members or membership-eligible individuals also qualify for membership.
+Immediate family members (spouse, child, parent, sibling, grandparent, grandchild, including step- and adoptive relationships) of current Dort FCU members or membership-eligible individuals also qualify for membership.

 Credit Union Overview

 Established in 1951 as the Dort Industrial Employees Credit Union, the original FOM included the employees of AC Spark Plug, located on Dort Highway in Flint, Michigan.
 The Credit Union’s name was changed to Dort Federal Credit Union in 1984 when the FOM was expanded to include other area businesses.
 A community charter was adopted in 2002, opening membership to residents of four mid-Michigan counties.
-Dort FCU is currently 17th largest credit union in Michigan, with more than 90,400 members and assets in excess of $870 million.
+Dort FCU is currently 16th largest credit union in Michigan, with nearly 93,000 members and assets in excess of $962 million.